mohamedawnallah/mohamedawnallah.github.io/_posts/2023-09-01-what-struggle-did-i-overcome-this-week.md

 2. **Wired Networks:** On the other hand, Wired Networks were more cost-effective, but their reliability left much to be desired.
 Frequent disruptions were the norm, and I needed a solution to manage these interruptions effectively.

 ## The Solution: ConnectMeNow
-ConnectMeNow was born out of necessity, and it's an open-source project available on GitHub.
+That's why I built ConnectMeNow.
+It's an open-source project available on GitHub.
 It streamlines Wi-Fi network management for macOS users, making it easy to switch between networks seamlessly and prioritize connectivity options.
 Here's how ConnectMeNow addresses these challenges:
 1. **Prioritizing Networks:** ConnectMeNow prioritizes the more budget-friendly wired network(s) as the primary choice and designates the reliable cellular network(s) as the backup option.
 This ensures you remain connected while keeping costs in check.
 2. **Customizable Network List:** Users have the flexibility to tailor their list of main and backup network SSIDs within the script, allowing it to align with their network preferences.
 3. **Password Management:** ConnectMeNow securely manages Wi-Fi passwords using macOS's Keychain, offering a safe and efficient method for accessing networks.